reactjs/react.dev/content/blog/2020-09-22-introducing-the-new-jsx-transform.md

 ### Flow {#flow}

-Flow supports the new JSX transform in [v0.126.0](https://github.com/facebook/flow/releases/tag/v0.126.0) and up.
+Flow supports the new JSX transform in [v0.126.0](https://github.com/facebook/flow/releases/tag/v0.126.0) and up, by adding `react.runtime=automatic` to your Flow configuration options.

 ## Removing Unused React Imports {#removing-unused-react-imports}